GirlsCodeLincoln/Curriculum/Hardware/readme.md

 sense.show_message("Hello Girls Code Lincoln!", text_colour=red)
 ```

+13. There are more colors available - you can use [this color picker](https://www.w3schools.com/colors/colors_rgb.asp) to get the values to use for `red`, `green`, and `blue` and use in the above code to set different color values.

-13. We can also change the `back_color` of the LED as well by adding in a new parameter to `show_message` called `back_color`.
+14. We can also change the `back_color` of the LED as well by adding in a new parameter to `show_message` called `back_color`.
 Stop the program above and update it as show below.
 Click run when finished.

 ```
 from sense_hat import SenseHat